 in the district”.

-game of the season on Saturday 10 May 1879.
-The occasion was a Charity Cup first round match played at the
+Queen’s Park played their last, and possibly their worst, official game of the season on Saturday 10 May 1879.
+The occasion was a Glasgow Merchants' Charity Cup first round tie played at the

 Agricultural Showyard in Glasgow Green and the opponents were old rivals Vale